-If you have nominated an initial fee, this will be debited from your chosen account in its entirety when your first Policy goes in force.
+If you have nominated an initial fee, this will be debited from your chosen account when your first Policy goes in force.
 If you have nominated an ongoing fee, this will be debited at the frequency you choose.
 The fee will be disclosed to you each year.